rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/python.md

 http://128.135.167.77:15021/?token=9c9b7fb3885a5b6896c959c8a945773b8860c6e2e0bad629
 ```

-Note that if you do not specify `--no-browser --ip=`, the web browser will be launched on the node and
-the URL returned cannot be used on your local machine.
+If you do not specify `--no-browser --ip=`, the web browser will be launched on the node and the URL returned cannot be used on your local machine.

 **Step 4**: Open a web browser on your local machine with the returned URLs.